webgriffe/SyliusAkeneoPlugin/README.md

 A **value handlers resolver** (`Webgriffe\SyliusAkeneoPlugin\ValueHandlersResolverInterface`) which is responsible to return a list of **value handlers** (`Webgriffe\SyliusAkeneoPlugin\ValueHandlerInterface`) for each Akeneo product attribute value.

 The provided implementation of the value handlers resolver is the `Webgriffe\SyliusAkeneoPlugin\PriorityValueHandlersResolver` which returns, for each attribute value, the list of all the value handlers supporting that attribute value sorted by a priority.
+Each value handler returned by the resolver for a given attribute is then called to handle that value.

 For more detail on how the Product importer works look at the code of the `Webgriffe\SyliusAkeneoPlugin\Product\Importer::import()` method.

 #### Value handlers

-By default, the provided `Webgriffe\SyliusAkeneoPlugin\PriorityValueHandlersResolver` is configured without any value handler.
-By configuring the `webgriffe_sylius_akeneo.value_handlers.product` array as explained in the configuration paragraph you add value handlers to the value handlers resolver.
-This plugin already provides some value handler implementations but you can easily implement your own by implementing the `Webgriffe\SyliusAkeneoPlugin\ValueHandlerInterface`.
-The provided value handlers implementations are:
+By default, the provided `Webgriffe\SyliusAkeneoPlugin\PriorityValueHandlersResolver` is configured with value handlers specified in the `webgriffe_sylius_akeneo.value_handlers.product` array as explained in the configuration paragraph.
+This plugin already provides some value handler implementations that are:

 * `Webgriffe\SyliusAkeneoPlugin\ValueHandler\ChannelPricingValueHandler` (type `channel_pricing`): it sets  the value found on a given Akeneo price attribute (`options.akeneo_attribute_code`) as the Sylius product's channels price for channels which the base currency is the price currency of the Akeneo price.
 * `Webgriffe\SyliusAkeneoPlugin\ValueHandler\ImageValueHandler` (type `image`): it downloads  the image found on a given Akeneo image attribute (`options.akeneo_attribute_code`) and sets it as a Sylius product image with a provided type string (`options.sylius_image_type`).